Dealing With Crowds in China (And When to Avoid Them)

 • Predictable

-People queue, follow signage, and keep things moving.
+People often queue, follow signage, and keep things moving.

 How to Move Comfortably in Crowds